-Deuteronomy 8:17-20 And you say in your heart, my power and the might of mine hand has gotten me this wealth.
-But you shall remember the LORD your God: for it is He that gives you power to get wealth, that He may establish His covenant which He swore unto your fathers, as it is this day.
-And it shall be, if you do at all forget the LORD your God, and walk after other gods, and serve them, and worship them, I testify against you this day that you shall surely perish.
-As the nations which the LORD destroyed before your face, so shall you perish; because you would not be obedient unto the voice of the LORD your God.
+Deuteronomy 8:17-20 "Then you say in your heart, 'My power and the might of my hand have gained me this wealth.'
+And you shall remember the LORD your God, for it is He who gives you power to get wealth, that He may establish His covenant which He swore to your fathers, as it is this day.
+Then it shall be, if you by any means forget the LORD your God, and follow other gods, and serve them and worship them, I testify against you this day that you shall surely perish.
+As the nations which the LORD destroys before you, so you shall perish, because you would not be obedient to the voice of the LORD your God."

 Prosperity has a way, as we say, of turning our heads.
 It subtly distracts us, and we gradually become caught up in the action (right along with everybody else).
 As time goes by, the prosperity becomes our security, rather than God being our security.
 Rather than God being the One that we depend upon, our prosperity becomes what we depend upon.
 So it becomes our security.